Comparison

 Hyperliquid

-Maker/taker perps fees with volume tiers.
+Maker/taker perps fees with volume tiers, plus funding, spread, slippage, and liquidation risk.

 Alternative